Termite Inspection

 A termite inspection is used to identify wood-destroying insects and wood rot.
 It also lists conditions that could lead to insect infestation or wood rot.
 It is also known as a pest inspection or W.D.O. inspection (wood destroying organism).

-Top Ten Things you need to know about Termite Inspections
+Top Three Things you need to know about Termite Inspections

 1. State Regulated